RE-IMAGINE ARMIDALE’S CREEKLANDs

 Supporting life, for all of us

 Water supports the quality of life in our community, for all of us.
 These black swans are enjoying lunch in Dumaresq Dam, the city’s first water supply.
 Perhaps one day we might see swans enjoying themselves in a wetland or pond right in the centre of the city.
-To achieve this, one of our aims is to allow for healthy, well aerated water to flow through the city at all times.
+Let’s imagine healthy, well aerated water flowing through the city at all times.

 Images of Dumaresq Dam in flood and with swans kindly provided by Terry Cooke photography.